 But, while it is not a quick fix, Dr Bowman says IVF is a logical treatment for couples struggling to fall pregnant naturally.

-“In any other area of medicine, you are presented with a problem, you do some tests to try and make a diagnosis and when you make a diagnosis then you introduce a treatment studies suggest should be done for that problem.”
+“In any other area of medicine, you are presented with a problem, you do some tests to try and make a diagnosis and when you make a diagnosis then you introduce a treatment, based on studies that suggest what should be done for that problem.”